 Fantasize about being married to another.

-Forget your vows.
+Forget and minimize the importance of your vows.

 Share more with your friends/parents than you do with your spouse.